EideticPleroma/alicia-smart-home/docs/13-Phase-3-Complete-Voice-Pipeline.md

-# Chapter 13: Phase 3 - Piper TTS Integration
+# Chapter 13: Phase 3 - Complete Voice Pipeline (Updated for Phase 4)

 ## Overview

-This chapter documents the integration of Piper neural text-to-speech synthesis into the Alicia smart home system as part of Phase 3: Voice Processing Integration.
+This chapter documents the complete voice processing pipeline for Alicia, which has evolved from basic TTS integration in Phase 3 to a comprehensive AI-powered voice system in Phase 4.
+The pipeline now includes speech-to-text, AI processing with Grok-4, personality enhancement, and advanced text-to-speech synthesis.

 ## Implementation Details